IOP Code of Conduct

 2. Professional development

-2.1 Members shall take all necessary steps to maintain and develop their competence and knowledge and shall encourage persons working under their direction, management or supervision to do likewise.
-Recording evidence of CPD undertaken is mandatory for all members who want to maintain their professional registration(s).
+2.1 All members are required to undertake continuing professional development (CPD) activities necessary to maintain and develop their competence and shall encourage persons working under their direction, management or supervision to do likewise.
+Recording evidence of CPD undertaken and being prepared to submit this to the IOP on request is mandatory for all members who want to retain their professional registration(s).

 2.2 No one shall use designatory letters to which they are not entitled.
 Members can state that they are a member of the IOP and are professionally registered, but shall not use the IOP logo, the coat of arms or seal in a business capacity or that implies that they are acting on behalf of, or with the authority of, the IOP, except where they have express permission to do so or when conducting IOP business in the capacity of a Trustee of Council.